bivab/they_stole_two_million/README.txt

-HOW TO PLAY THE GAME:
+hOW TO PLAY THE GAME:

 Use the arrow keys to move the player arround on the screen when approaching an object pressing A reveals the actions provided by the object.
 With the number